perimenopause symptom checker

 I was a burned-out, sleep-deprived, hobbling ball of stress.

-Joint pain on of the common physical symptoms of menopause and once I started looking at a perimenopause symptom checker, I was finally able to make the connection and realize that this may not be arthritis.
+Joint pain on of the common physical symptoms of menopause and once I started looking at a perimenopause symptom checker, I was finally able to make the connection and realise that this may not be arthritis.

 There is something powerful about being honest with your GP and telling them you know your stuff and you want it to be considered.